lostjared/acidcamGL/README.md

 	acidcamGL -l

-Jump to location in vidoe file by seconds
+Jump to location in video file by seconds

 	acidcamGL -g -p filters -i file.mp4 -7 25

 Key shortcut format:

-in a text file add each line for the desired keyshort cuts in this format:
+in a text file add each line for the desired key short cuts in this format:

 key filter_index shader_index